We have information you must know before you buy the Echo.

 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

-This is the least expensive way to drive a new Toyota.
-With an entry-level price of under $10,000, the Echo provides front-wheel drive traction, a spunky four-cylinder engine that also gives you over 30 mpg around town, and lots of Toyota quality.
-You'll also get a suspension system that helps produce the ride of a much larger vehicle, and anti-vibration tricks in the chassis make the car amazingly smooth at highway speeds.
+The Toyota Echo comes with a spunky four-cylinder engine that can achieve over 30 mpg around town.
+You get front-wheel drive, a nicely tuned suspension that delivers the ride of a much larger vehicle, and Toyota's anti-vibration tricks that make the car amazingly smooth at highway speeds.

 What you won't get are a lot of extras.
-Features that are standard on many cars are all extra-cost for the Echo.
-Air conditioning, power windows, door locks and mirrors, antilock brakes and a CD player all require a bump up in your monthly payment book.
+Features that are standard on many cars cost extra on the Echo.
+Air conditioning, power windows, door locks and mirrors, antilock brakes and a CD player all require a bump in your monthly payment book.